 First, shaman are many things, but most of what shaman do is to guide individuals through the process of their own healing.
 By healing I do not mean the Western approach of fixing a failed body, but rather a much broader and deeper process that goes to the underlying causes of physical, emotional, psychic or social dysfunction.

 If your heart fails or your liver fails, those are weaknesses in the physical body that are reacting to stress that has been ignored for a long time.
 And while it is important to treat the dysfunctional organ, shaman believe that unless the underlying cause is also addressed, the difficulties will just continue.

-The Shaman recognizes illness as a warning, and a serious one, that a person has not been paying attention to the disharmonies in his or her life.
-For a Shaman, it is God's way of asking people to pay more attention to something they have been reluctant to look at.
-The Shaman will work in many ways to help the individual return his or her life to a place of harmony and balance.
+While the Western view, as I said, is that we become ill because of a failure of the body, the shaman sees illness as a warning, and a serious one, that a person has not been paying attention to the disharmonies in his or her life.
+This is also true, although to a lesser extent, of our daily emotional pain.
+To the shaman, this is God's way of asking someone to pay attention to something they have been reluctant to look at.

 At the beginning stages, a shaman will ask you to make a "sacrifice" by giving up your dysfunctional behaviors.
 And that presents a dilemma.
 None of us see ourselves very clearly.
 We see through the distorted lens of our beliefs, which allows us to avoid dealing with what we believe is at our core, unworthiness being a typical example.
 And although there is no way you can be unworthy, as long as you hold that belief, you must compensate for your feelings of "inadequacy" through your behavior.